secretlycarl/onboarderr/README.md

   onboarderr
 ```

-- `-v` maps the project folder and drives into the container, so any CSS and HTML changes are reflected on refresh, and the storage bars work.
 - **If you change the drives in `.env`, make sure your Docker volumes match!**
 - The site will be available at `localhost:10000`